-- People who use hearing aids or ear plugs
+- People who use hearing aids, ear plugs or ear buds.

 Management and Treatment

-- Putting cerumenolytic solutions (solutions to dissolve wax) into the ear canal.
-These solutions include mineral oil, baby oil, glycerin, peroxide-based ear drops (such as Debrox®), hydrogen peroxide, and saline solution.
+You can use cerumenolytic solutions (solutions to dissolve wax) into the ear canal.
+These solutions include:

-- Irrigating or syringing the ear.
-This involves using a syringe to rinse out the ear canal with water or saline, generally after the wax has been softened or dissolved by a cerumenolytic.
+Another option is irrigating or syringing the ear.
+This involves using a syringe to rinse out the ear canal with water or saline solution.
+Generally, this is done after the wax has been softened or dissolved by a cerumenolytic.

-- Removing the wax manually using special instruments.
-This should be done only by a health care provider who might use a cerumen spoon, forceps, or suction device.
+Finally, your healthcare provider can remove the wax manually using special instruments.
+The provider might use a cerumen spoon, forceps, or suction device.

-Note: Irrigation should not be done by or to any persons who have, or suspect they have, a perforation (hole) in their eardrum or tubes in the affected ear(s).
+Note: Your ears _should not _be irrigated if you have, or think you have, a perforation (hole) in your eardrum or if you have tubes in the affected ear(s).

-Commercially available suction devices for home use (such as Wax-Vac) are not effective for most people and are therefore not recommended.
-Ear candles, which are advertised as a natural method to remove earwax, are not only ineffective but can cause injury to the ear.
-Injuries include burns to the external ear and ear canal and perforation of the eardrum.
+Ear candles, which are advertised as a natural method to remove earwax, are ineffective.
+They can also cause injuries such as burns to the external ear and ear canal and perforation of the eardrum.

-Do not stick anything into your ears to clean them.
+Don’t stick anything into your ears to clean them.
 Use cotton swabs only on the outside of the ear.
-If you have a severe enough problem with earwax that you need to have it removed by a health professional more than once a year, discuss with them which method of prevention (if any) may work best for you.
+If you have to have your earwax removed by a healthcare provider more than once a year, you should ask them what they suggest to stop earwax from building up.

 A note from Cleveland Clinic